 What it takes to run Toucan

-Toucan Toco is a web application built “cloud first” : our Docker images are very easy to use on-premises as long as you are used to running web services.
+Toucan Toco is a web application built “cloud first” : our Docker images are very easy to use self-hosted as long as you are used to running web services.

-Toucan Toco Docker images are used in our own cloud deployments hundred times a day.
-This said, we know that not every organisation we work with is used to web services technologies and Docker, this is why we provide our partners and technical points of contact with a Toucan Toco installer certification.
+Toucan Toco Docker images are used in our own cloud deployments hundreds of times a day.
+That being said, we know that not every organisation we work with is used to web services technologies and Docker, this is why we provide our partners and technical points of contact with a Toucan Toco installer certification.
 This certification is delivered after a day of training (2x4h) where trainees get to install Toucan Toco several times with different settings for various use cases.

 You can distinguish the requirements for the backend part (cf. the Toucan Toco Docker image) and the data part (cf. the Mongo service) and their sizing should be directly related to your usage: